dcsil/lexislabs/README.md

 #### Team Slack Channel: #team\-neurolingo

 Neurolingo is a next-gen start-up specializing in the education industry.
-Neurolingo's vision is to apply cutting-edge technology such as generative AI to provide tailored and personalized language lessons.
-This will both accelerate and enhance user's language learning abilities, creating a world where anyone can break through the language barrier.
+Neurolingo's vision is to integrate cutting-edge generative AI with scientifically backed language learning methods to provide language lessons tailored to individuals' unique backgrounds and learning styles.
+Unlike other language learning products which mould language learners into fixed curricula, Neurolingo offers solutions that empower users to guide their own journey.

 Table of Contents
 ---